-Our Audit Committee currently consists of Ms. Choi, Dr. Cockroft, Mr. Satter and Mr. Waddill.
-The chair of our Audit Committee is Mr. Waddill.
+The Audit Committee consists of Mr. Waddill, Mr. Satter and Dr. Cockroft.
+Mr. Waddill is the chairperson of the Audit Committee.
 Our Board has determined that all members are independent under the Nasdaq Listing Rules and Rule 10A-3(b)(1) of the Exchange Act.
 Our Board has determined that each of Mr. Satter and Mr. Waddill is an Audit Committee financial expert as such term is currently defined in Item 407(d)(5) of Regulation S-K. Our Board has also determined that each member of our Audit Committee can read and understand fundamental consolidated financial statements, in accordance with applicable requirements.
-For a portion of 2022, Ricky Sun, Ph.D. also served as a member of our Audit Committee.
-Dr. Sun resigned from the Board on February 1, 2022.
-Dr. Sun's resignation was not a result of any disagreement with us or any matter relating to our operations, policies or practices.
-Our Board determined that prior to his resignation, Dr. Sun was independent under the Nasdaq Listing Rules and Rule 10A-3(b)(1) of the Exchange Act and that he could, read and understand fundamental consolidated financial statements, in accordance with applicable requirements.
+Mr, Cockroft was appointed to the Audit Committee in March 2023.
+For a portion of 2023, Jung Choi also served as a member of our Audit Committee.
+Our Board determined that during her service on the Audit Committee, Ms. Choi was independent under the Nasdaq Listing Rules and Rule 10A-3(b)(1) of the Exchange Act and that she could, read and understand fundamental consolidated financial statements, in accordance with applicable requirements.